helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

 These are messages sent from the Relay Chain to a specific parachain.

-- Listen for the `xcmPallet.Attempted`, `xcmPallet.Sent` event on the Polkadot Relay Chain.
+- Listen for the `xcmPallet` extrinsic and `xcmPallet.Attempted`, `xcmPallet.Sent` event on the Polkadot Relay Chain.
 It contains origin, destination, message and message_id.

 **3. Cross-Chain Message Passing (XCMP/HRMP): Parachain to Parachain**